Kenya Learning Service

 • Dedicated group pre-departure support

-For more information, request your Teacher Handbook, our practical guide designed to support you plan, organize, and deliver a safe and successful school trip.
+For more information, request yourย Teacher Handbook, our practical guide designed to support you in planning, organising, and delivering a safe and successful school trip.

 Sustainability promise